Should Your Sleep Habits Change with the Season?

 Optimizing summer slumber is all about making your bedroom as cool as possible.
 Dropping the temperatures in your room, either naturally or with forced air, helps to ensure healthier, longer, sounder sleep.

 Two tricks for keeping your sleep space cool and dark in the summer:

-Keeping the sun’s early rays at bay can’t hurt your slumber, especially when they also double at keeping the space cool.
+- Blackout shades: Keeping the sun’s early rays at bay can’t hurt your slumber, especially when they also double at keeping the space cool.
 Blackout shades can be purchased or cut-to-order at most hardware stores.
-They are also perfect to help create a dark environment for sleeping babes!
+They are also perfect to help create a dark environment for sleeping babies!

 Your circadian rhythm’s natural shifts during different times of the year can be problematic for your sleep habits.
 I hope the tools provided allow you to prepare your body and your space for seasonal changes, and ensure a good night’s rest year round.